 All code created is in Python and the code reused is written in Java and C++.
 The code is placed in this GitHub repository.
 For the python code, the main libraries used to develop the networks are Keras (over Tensorflow) and Pytorch.
 For the data processing it is used as well Pandas and OpenCV.
+For the speaker segmentation, the library auditok and sklearn for the spectral clustering was used.
 To edit and debug the code, the favorite editor was Spyder.
 To run the code in the server, Docker has been used to package all the code and its dependencies (libraries, data, etc) in a virtual container.
 For this process, two images have been created with the respective libraries and dependencies to run all the codes.
 These images are in charge of creating the final containers.

-5.1.2 Emotion Recognition Protocol
+7.1.2 Emotion Recognition Protocol

 As it has been explained in Sec.
-4, the IEMOCAP database has been used for all the experiments.
+5, the IEMOCAP database has been used for all the experiments.
 This database (see Sec.
 2.4.2) contains 5 sessions with 151 videos in total (28, 30, 32, 30 and 31 respectively).
 As it is done in the state-of-the-art literature, the 5^{th} session have been used as the test set and the other 4 sessions as training sets.
+Following the same strategy than ??, the 20% of the training set have been used as the validation set, taking the first and last 3 videos of each session.
+Thus, the final division is: 96 videos for training, 24 for validation and 31 for testing.